A Complete Guide to Web Testing: How to Test a Website

 Boosting website security

 Users don’t like buggy websites.
 If they encounter security vulnerabilities or – worse than that – experience data breaches while using your website, they are likely to lose trust in your company and may avoid using your services altogether.
 Website testing helps prevent that.
-By testing your site, you can detect security vulnerabilities before they can be discovered and used by malicious actors and provide your users with great UX.
+By testing your site, you can detect security vulnerabilities before they can be discovered and used by malicious actors.

 Below, we go over the key elements of the site and areas of testing that should be given utmost care to ensure maximum effectiveness and user satisfaction.